simonrabjohns/ec-penthouse-webpack-plugin/README.md

 If you use the commonsChunkPlugin with a low minChunks setting you may find all the scss modules in your entry point have been extracted to a commons css file.

 If this is the case the css file that Penthouse would have used to generate the critical.css will not exist so no file will be created.

+Including the commons css file in the commonCss array should resolve this.